netxms/netxms-doc/admin/mobile-console.rst

 logical entity, or group of them).
 Objects can be organized into hierarchical structure, the Nodes section is used to explore them.
-In the right bottom corner of the icon there is a symbol that indicates the status of the node/container following the same symbology used on the desktop console.
+In the right bottom corner of the icon there is a symbol that indicates the status of the node/container following the same symbology used on the desktop client.
 Clicking on a container will show the items inside, continuing to click up to an object will show a set of swipeable pages: